UPDATE: Republic of Angola - Legal System and Research

 Here are a few examples of Portuguese keywords that can be used to search these catalogues: África, Angola, PALOP, Colónias, Colonização, Colonial, Lusófono, Lusofonia.

 Several law schools exist in Angola.
 Universidade Agostinho Neto is a state-owned university created in the 1960s.
 The university library can be of help in the search for local materials.
-The library may be reached through the switchboard +244 222 311 125 or by e-mail (firstname.lastname@example.org).
+The library may be reached through the switchboard +244 222 311 125 or by e-mail.

 The Universidade Católica de Angola (owned by the Roman Catholic Church) began teaching law in 1998.
 This university library has got a searchable catalogue and may be helpful in finding local materials.
-The library may be reached through the switchboard +244 222 010 916 or e-mail email@example.com.
+The library may be reached through the switchboard +244 222 010 916 or e-mail.
+Furthermore, the Universidade Gregorio Semedo has some relevant titles under its library catalogue.
+There are also the Universidade Lusíada de Angola, which began teaching law in 2000, and the Universidade Jean Piaget.

 As stated in the Bar Association regulations: